catalystneuro/surmeier-lab-to-nwb/src/surmeier_lab_to_nwb/zhai2025/conversion_notes.md

 ```

-There is only one image per file.
+There is only one image per tiff-file (one page).

 ### Sr-oEPSC

-I think this is the sectio of the methods that describes the Sr-oEPSC experiments:
+I think this is the section of the methods that describes the Sr-oEPSC experiments:

 > For Sr2+-oEPSC experiments, patch pipettes (3-4 MΩ resistance) were loaded with 120 CsMeSO3, 5 NaCl, 0.25 EGTA, 10 HEPES, 4 Mg-ATP, 0.3 Na-GTP, 10 TEA, 5 QX-314 (pH 7.25,osmolarity 280-290 mOsm/L).
 SPNs were held at -70 mV in the voltage-clamp configuration.
 After patching, recording solution was changed to Ca2+-free ACSF containing 3 mM SrCl2 and 10 μM gabazine (10 μM, to suppress GABAA-mediated currents).
 Slices were incubated with this Ca2+-free solution for 25 min before recording.
 EPSCs were evoked every 30 s by whole-field LED illumination (single 0.3-ms pulses)